sourcegraph/handbook/content/sales/common_customer_questions.md

 > - Single sign-on (SSO) user authentication (see [docs](https://docs.sourcegraph.com/admin/auth)).
 This makes it so all of your developers can easily and securely access Sourcegraph with central account provisioning (e.g., ensuring you don't forget to deactivate someone's Sourcegraph account when they are no longer employed).
 > - High-scale and high-availability cluster deployment (see [docs](https://docs.sourcegraph.com/admin/install/cluster)).
 > - Technical support.
 Your developers already rely on Sourcegraph, and a day of reduced productivity if Sourcegraph goes down costs you far more than the price of the paid tiers.
 > - Ease and security of official builds.
-If you run the open-source version of Sourcegraph, you'll need to build the Docker images on your own, which requires writing and maintaining your own build scripts and tracking our release calendar.
+If you run the open source version of Sourcegraph, you'll need to build the Docker images on your own, which requires writing and maintaining your own build scripts and tracking our release calendar.
 Using the official builds saves you the hassle and ensures you'll have regular updates available (and immediate updates when a critical security issue is discovered in Sourcegraph or any other related infrastructure, such as OpenSSL or PostgreSQL).

 ## How hard is it to set up and maintain Sourcegraph in my organization?